-Each bonded family maintains and defends an established territory or home range that averages between 25 and 40km, depending on resource availability.
+Each bonded family maintains and defends an established territory or home range that averages between 5 and 28 km, depending on resource availability.
 Transient individuals may occupy the fringe areas between established territories.
 Seasonal influences such as mating and pup dispersal affect the frequency of coyote sightings.

-Coyotes communicate by leaving urine, scat and scent markings, and by vocalizing.
-Unique yips, howls, barks, and whines are used to locate a missing pack member, to mate or pup, to warn others of danger, to communicate with neighbouring packs, and to defend a home territory.
+Coyotes communicate by leaving urine, scat, and scent markings, and by vocalizing.
+Unique yips, howls, barks, and whines are used to locate a family member, to warn others of danger, and to defend a home range from transient coyotes.
 Coyote vocalizations can be deceiving; two coyotes can sound like a chorus.
-Many naturalists have noted that coyotes often howl for the pleasure of it, and at times, they howl simply because they are lonely.
+This phenomenon is known as the "beau geste" effect and is a topic of interest among citizens and scientists alike.